-They believed the airfares, accommodation, someone cleaning up your room after you messed it up, and all the food and special things like ice creams bought on the trip were all part of Balanda children’s everyday normal experiences, all paid for by the government.
+They believed the airfares, accommodation, someone cleaning up their rooms after they messed it up, and all the food and special things like ice creams bought on the trip were all part of Balanda children’s everyday normal experiences, all paid for by the government or someone.

 This made them ashamed of their parents, as they saw them as not being able to provide the same things.
 Or, more correctly, ashamed their parents did not have the ability to access this same government funding as Balanda parents seemed to be able to do every day.

 Sadly many Yolŋu people today still conclude that Balanda people get all their assets, homes and jobs through some form of government grant.
-Many are shocked to find out that Balanda have to pay for their own housing.
+Many are shocked to find out that most Balanda have to pay for their own housing.

 Knowledge is power, and the lack of it is powerlessness.

 The 2016 Overcoming Indigenous Disadvantage report spells out that there are three main areas that show a clear regression in Aboriginal communities.
 These are: mental health, suicide/ self-harm, drugs/ other substance abuse.
-All clear social indicators of disempowered communities now living in a culture of silence.
+All clear social indicators of disempowered communities now living in a Culture of Silence.

 Capacity building for all Australian citizens